alloyzeus/az-wall/concepts/adjunct.md

 Session is an adjunct entity of Terminal, but the number of Session at a given time is limited to at most one.

-What we want is a syntax to express the following: "the cardinality of Manager to Shop is 1..3" (one Shop may have one to three Managers), "the cardinality of Session to Terminal is 1" (one-to-one), etc.
+What we want is a syntax to express the following examples:

+- "the cardinality of Manager to Shop is 1..3" -- one Shop may have one to three Managers.
+- "the cardinality of Session to Terminal is 0..1" -- one Terminal may have one Session at most.

+A more complex case (fictious): one Shop may have one to three Managers, and one User can be a Manager of two Shops at most.